Facebook is the #1 online advertising platform.

 - Video content—such as product demonstrations, news highlights, webinars, and product reviews

 Over time, people begin to associate the brand with the content.
-This is how relationships develop.

 The key is to deliver awesome content consistently.
 Use any combination of content types too.
 Mix it up and keep it fresh.
 But use the same voice, which will become the “brand voice.”